Ethan Baldwin

 Sarracenia plastid phylogenomics

 Plastome phylogenies that disagree with species phylogenies are often used as evidence for chloroplast capture, but rarely is this hypothesis formally tested against the null hypothesis of incomplete lineage sorting, which can also result in plastid tree discordance.
-In this study I use coalescent simulations to test this hypothesis, revealing widespread plastome capture throughout the genus.
+Using coalescent simulations to test this hypothesis, Ethan revealed widespread chloroplast capture throughout the genus Sarracenia.

 Genome assembly

-I am assembling and annotating a chromosomal level reference genome for Sarracenia purpurea and Sarracenia psittacina.
-I sequenced an F1 hybrid between the two species and phased the haplotypes using a technique called trio-binning to produce two genomes for the price of one.
+Ethan has assembled and annotated chromosomal level reference genomes for Sarracenia purpurea and Sarracenia psittacina.
+He sequenced an F1 hybrid between the two species and phased the haplotypes using a technique called trio-binning to produce a genome assembly for both species.

 QTL mapping of pitcher traits

-I am mapping the genetic architecture of traits that differentiate the pitchers of S. purpurea and S. psittacina.
+Ethan is using QTL mapping to study the genetic architecture of traits that differentiate the pitchers of S. purpurea and S. psittacina .

 Software and Scripts

-I'm always interested in developing new tools to analyze data in new ways.
-Here are a few of my projects!
+Ethan is interested in developing tools to analyze data in novel ways.
+Here are a few of his projects!

 CV